kawamataryo/sky-follower-bridge/docs/index.md

 hero:
   name: "Sky Follower Bridge"
   text: "Bridge Your Social Networks"
-  tagline: Seamlessly migrate your social connections from 𝕏 to Bluesky
+  tagline: Seamlessly migrate your social connections from 𝕏, Threads, Facebook, and more to Bluesky
   actions:
     - theme: brand
       text: Get Started